 This is the most popular prompt (chosen by ~24% of applicants).
 It's essentially asking: "What's central to who you are?"

 Notice it says "so meaningful" that your application would be incomplete without it.
 This is a high bar.
 Don't write about your interest in biology just because you're a bio major.
-Write about something that genuinely shapes how you see the world.

 What Works